By John M. Grimsrud

 The influx of multinational capital merely served to augment the wealth of the wealthiest while simultaneously plundering Mexico’s last and largest natural eco-environment.

-The buzz-words today have become; “Mayan” and “eco” for ecological that have the eager tourists lining up to squander their money.
+The buzz-words today have become; “Mayan” and “eco” for ecological that have the eager tourists lining up to squander their wealth.

 The cruise ships promote blitzkrieg day trips with caravan loads of jeeps filing down jungle roads at top speed thirty at a time seeing nothing but the dust obliterated back of the jeep in front of them.
-Here a small group leaves Tulum headed for Punta Allen.
+Here a small group leaves Tulum headed for the Caribbean beach town of Punta Allen at the end of a dirt road.

 On the Caribbean coast south of Tulum is the beach front resort of Copal named after the Mayan shaman’s ceremonial smoke producing tree pitch.
 Believe it or not we haven’t seen anything other than some of the maintenance people that are in anyway even remotely Mayan.
 The massage lady is Swedish.

-Within this humble thatched roof dwelling is the sacred Mayan Cruzob Cross altar guarded by an alternating group of true Maya, natives of this land who keep alive the language and traditions of their ancient ancestors.
-They are serious about taking photos and you will be obliged to remove your shoes before entering the chapel and light a ceremonial candle..
-You will be expected to make a cash contribution.
-Though the above sign is in both Spanish and English do not be surprised if you only encounter Mayan speakers here.
+Within this humble thatched roof dwelling is the sacred Mayan Cruzob Cross altar guarded by an alternating group of true Maya, natives of this land who keep alive the language and traditions of their ancestors.
+Vistors are welcome but be aware that the members of the church are serious about prohibiting the taking photos and you will be obliged to remove your shoes and light a ceremonial candle before entering the chapel.
+You will be expected to make a contribution.
+Though the above sign is in both Spanish and English, do not be surprised if you only encounter Mayan speaks within.

-Tulum was an active part of the Mayan sea-going trade route and at the ruins of Tulum you will find that these ancient mariners actually had a day and night range marker system to guide vessels through a break in the coral reef.
+Tulum was an active part of the Mayan seagoing trade route and at the ruins of Tulum you will find that these ancient mariners actually had a sophisticated day and night range marker system to guide vessels through a break in the coral reef.
+They used two carefully aligned windows with firelight from behind as a beacon to guide their seagoing trade canoes through a narrow break in the coral reef.
+This ingenious range system is now used world wide.

-The seafaring Mayan traders whose commerce took them as far a field as Cuba, Florida and many of the Caribbean islands originated from the area of present day Tabasco and Veracruz.
+The seafaring Mayan traders, known as the Chontal Maya, whose commerce took them as far a field as Cuba, Florida, Veracruz and many of the Caribbean islands ,originated from the home area of present day Tabasco.

 These were the Chontal Maya whose descendants were the ancient Olmec with their huge trading canoes.

-Handed down from these Olmec was the secret of corn cultivation together with the incredible process known as “nixtamalization” that enabled them to form the first Mesoamerican civilization.
+Handed down from these Olmec was the secret of corn cultivation together with the incredible process known as “nixtamalization”..

 Corn had been cultivated since before 5000 BC.
-However this process known as nixtamalization developed by the Olmec whereby they boiled the corn with white lime or wood ashes and let it stand some hours to cool softened the husk that made it easier to grind into smooth dough called masa.
+However this process known as nixtamalization developed by the Olmec whereby they boiled the corn with white lime or wood ashes and let it stand some hours to cool while softening the kernals, which made it easier to grind into smooth dough called masa.
 A result of this simple process yielded a product dramatically enhanced in nutritional value that provided sufficient protein for almost every diet and together with their beans, squash, avocados and other tropical fruits they went on to cultivate cacao, cotton, vanilla, harvest rubber and then had the leisure time to build their incredible civilization.

-August 15th 1502 at the Island of Guanaja in the Bay Islands of Honduras two sailing canoes forty to fifty meters in length with center covered cabins heavy laden with trading goods were apprehended by Christopher Columbus on his fourth and final voyage.
-He became the first European to encounter the Maya of Mexico.
+August 15th 1502 at the Island of Guanaja in the Bay Islands of Honduras two sailing canoes forty to fifty meters in length with center covered cabins heavy laden with trading goods was apprehended by Christopher Columbus on his forth and final voyage and he became the first European to encounter the Maya of Mexico.

 Christopher Columbus had limited luck in his lusty search for gold and had finally stooped to trading in human flesh.